 Because because God created you, you are loved; because of God's righteousness, you are accepted; and through repentance, you are forgiven.
 There is hope for all!

-Begging the question from Luke 6:34, "And if you lend to those from whom you expect to receive, what credit is that to you?", this lesson encourages the hearers to take what they learned in Redemption and apply it to their lives by offering to others what Jesus has given us.
+Begging the question from Luke 6:34, "And if you lend to those from whom you expect to receive, what credit is that to you?", this lesson encourages the hearers to give as Jesus has given to all of us.

 In this lesson based on Deuteronomy 10-11, Jennifer shares a pointed message on making decisions that result in either a blessing or a curse.
 Because complacency has no place in a Christian's life, she challenges the hearers to "love the Lord your God with all your heart and with all your soul..."